muhme/joomla-branches-tester/README.md

 ### Cypress Headless System Tests

-To simple run System Tests with all specs - except for the installation - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all four branches:
+To simple run the Joomla System Tests with all specs - except for the installation - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all four branches:
 ```
 scripts/test.sh
 ```

-Run the Joomla System Tests in the branch 5.1-dev only:
+Run the System Tests in the branch 5.1-dev only:
 ```
 scripts/test.sh 51
 ```